-- Basic-The provision of the service at a staff-to-individual ratio of 1:3 - Level 1-The provision of the service at a staff to individual ratio of 1:2 - Level 2-The provision of the service at a staff-to-individual ratio of 1:1 - Level 2 Enhanced-The provision of the service at a staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
-Level 2 Enhanced services by a nurse are only available to participants age 21 & older - Level 3-The provision of the service at a staff-to-individual ratio of 2:1 - Level 3 Enhanced-The provision of the service at a staff-to-individual ratio of 2:1 with 1 staff member who is certified, has a bachelor's degree or is a nurse and 1 staff member with at least a high school diploma.
-Level 3 Enhanced services by a nurse are only available to participants age 21 & older.
+- Basic The provision of the service at a staff-to-individual ratio of 1:3. - Level 1 The provision of the service at a staff to individual ratio of 1:2. - Level 2 The provision of the service at a staff-to-individual ratio of 1:1. - Level 2 Enhanced The provision of the service at a staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
+Level 2 Enhanced services by a nurse are only available to participants age 21 and older. - Level 3 The provision of the service at a staff-to-individual ratio of 2:1. - Level 3 Enhanced The provision of the service at a staff-to-individual ratio of 2:1 with one staff member who is certified, has a bachelor's degree or is a nurse and one staff member with at least a high school diploma.
+Level 3 Enhanced services by a nurse are only available to participants age 21 and older.

-The use of Level 2 Enhanced, Level 3 & Level 3 Enhanced are based on the participant's behavioral or medical support needs.
+The use of Level 3 and Level 3 Enhanced are based on the participant's behavioral or medical support needs.
 The need for enhanced levels of service must be reviewed every 6 months in accordance with ODP policy for continued authorization.

-Transportation necessary to enable participation in community activities outside in accordance with the participant's plan is included in the rate paid to providers.
-Mileage that is needed to enable participation in community activities that exceeds 30 miles on any given day should be authorized on the service plan & billed by the agency as Transportation Mile.
+Transportation necessary to enable participation in community activities outside of the home accordance with the participant's service plan is included in the rate paid to agency providers.
+Mileage that is needed to enable participation in community activities that exceeds 30 miles on any given day should be authorized on the service plan and billed by the agency as Transportation Mile.
 Transportation is not included in the wage range for In-Home and Community Support services provided by Support Service Professionals in participant directed services.
-Transportation services should be authorized & billed as a discrete service.
-When Transportation services are authorized & billed as a discrete service (regardless of whether the service is delivered by an agency or Support Service Professional) In-Home and Community Support is compensable at the same time for the supervision, assistance & or care provided to the participant during transportation.
+As such, Transportation services should be authorized and billed as a discrete service.
+When Transportation services are authorized and billed as a discrete service (regardless of whether the services are delivered by an agency or Support Service Professional) In-Home and Community Support is compensable at the same time for the supervision, assistance and/or care provided to the participant during transportation.
 In-Home and Community Support services cannot be used to solely transport a participant as this would be considered a Transportation service available in the waiver.
-The participant must have a need for assistance, guidance or support with tasks while in the home & community locations for which transportation is necessary.
+The participant must have a need for assistance, guidance or support with tasks while in the home and community locations for which transportation is necessary.

-In general, this service is provided in a participant's private home or other community settings.
-This service shall not be provided in a licensed setting, unlicensed residential setting or camp.
-This does not preclude this service from being utilized to assist a participant to volunteer in a nursing facility, hospital or occasionally visit a friend or family member in a licensed setting or unlicensed residential setting.
+In general, this service is provided in a participant's private home or other community setting.
+In-Home and Community Support shall not be provided in a licensed setting, unlicensed residential setting or camp.
+This does not preclude this service from being utilized to assist a participant to volunteer in a nursing facility or hospital or occasionally visit a friend or family member in a licensed setting or unlicensed residential setting.